KipCollo/Java-Revision/database/orm/hibernate/Readme.md

 2. bidirectional, and navigable in either direction.

 There are three annotations for mapping associations: @ManyToOne, @OneToMany, and @ManyToMany.
 They share some common annotation members:
-Table 15.
-Association-defining annotation members Member  Interpretation  Default value

-- cascade - Persistence operations which should cascade to the associated entity; a list of CascadeTypes - {}
+* cascade - Persistence operations which should cascade to the associated entity; a list of CascadeTypes - {}
-- fetch - Whether the association is eagerly fetched or may be proxied -LAZY for @OneToMany and @ManyToMany, EAGER for @ManyToOne 💀💀💀
+* fetch - Whether the association is eagerly fetched or may be proxied -LAZY for @OneToMany and @ManyToMany, EAGER for @ManyToOne.
-- targetEntity - The associated entity class - Determined from the attribute type declaration
+* targetEntity - The associated entity class - Determined from the attribute type declaration
-- optional - For a @ManyToOne or @OneToOne association, whether the association can be null - true
+* optional - For a @ManyToOne or @OneToOne association, whether the association can be null - true
-- mappedBy - For a bidirectional association, an attribute of the associated entity which maps the association - By default, the association is assumed unidirectional
+* mappedBy - For a bidirectional association, an attribute of the associated entity which maps the association - By default, the association is assumed unidirectional

 ### Many-to-one